Pros and Cons of Outsourcing You Need to Know

 2. What are the most commonly outsourced business functions?

-IT development, customer support, HR, marketing, finance, and data entry are among the top outsourced services.
+IT development, customer support, HR, marketing, finance, back office process outsourcing, and data entry are among the top outsourced services.

 3. What industries benefit the most from outsourcing?